MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/troubleshoot.md

 ## Cannot connect to the Docker daemon in Cloud Shell

-The Azure Developer CLI is only partially supported in the Cloud Shell environment.
-Cloud Shell uses a container to host your shell environment, so tasks that require running the Docker daemon are not allowed.
+Cloud Shell uses a container to host your shell environment, so tasks that require running the Docker daemon aren't allowed.

 ### Solution

 Use another host to perform tasks that require the docker daemon.
+One option is to use docker-machine, as described in the [Cloud Shell troubleshooting](/azure/cloud-shell/troubleshooting#you-cant-run-the-docker-daemon) documentation.

 ## Azure Bicep CLI requirement